KosinskiLab/pyTME/doc/quickstart/installation.rst

       .. tip::

+         When using Docker, |project| will already be installed in the container.
 Latest corresponds to the current version of the main branch.
 You can also use a release version by specifiying the corresponding tag.

 After setting up your environment, |project| can be installed from PyPi